cloudfoundry-community-attic/bosh-cloudfoundry/tutorials/build-your-own-heroku-with-cloudfoundry.md

 * Credit on the credit card attached to your AWS account for $1 or so
 * Ruby 1.9.3 or Ruby 2.0.0 installed on your local machine
 * Internet access
+* About an hour of your time (about 5 minutes of your human activity)

 Optionally: